 What we just said about Germany can also be related to Austria, except for the safety issue.
 Purchasing power is higher in Austria and so on an average salary.
 Furthermore, employees receive 14 payments in the year (in Germany it’s 13).
 Drawbacks are a small number of international airports and high living costs.

-I would add Austria has a slightly higher quality of life, just from my experience.
+I would add that Austria has a slightly higher quality of life, just from my experience.

 Only Russia has more bordering countries in Europe than Germany.
 Germany opens doors to Western European countries as well as to Eastern.
 If you love weekend city trips it might be a wonderful country for you.
 Short train right and you are in French, Dutch, Czech, or Swiss capital.

 German neighbors: Austria, the Netherlands, the Czech Republic, France, Luxembourg, Denmark, Poland, Switzerland, and Belgium.

 Austria is neighboring eight countries that are perfect for the occasional vacation too.
 Unlike Germany Austria has more options for eastern or southern trips.

 For example, you can take a train to the financial capital of Italy – Milan, or Hungary – Budapest.
 Capital of Slovakia – Bratislava is just 60 km away from Vienna.

 Austrian neighbors: Italy, Switzerland, Czech Republic, Germany, Hungary, Liechtenstein, Slovakia, and Slovenia.

 Germany is an extremely diverse country with a large variety of different landscapes.
 It stretches from the North and Baltic seas to the Alps in the south, where the border with Austria also lies.

 The landscape is predominantly flat and the climate is moderate with chilly temperatures.
 But there are also highlands, rolling hills, lowlands, beautiful lakes, and rivers.
 Forest covers a huge percentage of Germand land, almost a third.

 Germany is all about diversity when Austria has mostly scenic alps and lakes.

 Austria is a landlocked country and lies in the heart of Europe, that is what attracts so many foreigners.
 Due to its central location, Austria is easily accessible to people from many countries.